-In May 2021, the Company entered into an exclusive worldwide license and discovery collaboration for an undisclosed target with Yarrow Biotechnology, Inc. ("Yarrow").
+In May 2021, the Company entered into an exclusive worldwide license and discovery collaboration for an undisclosed target with Yarrow.
 Under the terms of the agreement, ProQR received an upfront payment, equity consideration and reimbursement for ongoing R&D services.
 ProQR was also eligible to receive milestone payments and royalties on the net sales of any resulting products.
 In May 2021, ProQR received an up-front payment of € 419,000 and 8% of the shares of Yarrow's common stock (see Note 8).
-In 2021, ProQR also received reimbursements for R&D services performed amounting to € 178,000.